FREQUENTLY ASKED QUESTIONS

 Skin and Blister is a team of experts with different backgrounds from various industries.
-We have a core grounding in pharma, with extensive expertise in clinical trials, product marketing and animal health (to name a few).
-The team also has people who come from different industries like digital and social media, who help bring different expertise to the table.
+With a core grounding in pharma, extensive expertise in clinical trials, product marketing and animal health (to name a few).
+The team also has people who come from industries like digital and social media, who help bring different expertise to the table.

 How do you innovate in healthcare?

-At Skin and Blister, we’re always trying to find better ways to answer your brief.
-Take our work in clinical trials, for example.
+Skin and Blister is always trying to find better ways to answer your brief.
+Take clinical trials, for example.
 Recruiting enough patients to take part in clinical research is difficult.
 Yet, all of the clinical studies that Skin and Blister has supported have been oversubscribed.
-We’d love to tell you we hatched an elaborate scheme to make it happen, but it was actually quite simple.
-Speak to patients like they’re people, give them a compelling reason to take part, and make them feel like they’re a part of something special.
+There was no elaborate scheme to make it happen, it was actually quite simple.
+Speak to patients as the people they are, give them a compelling reason to take part, and make them feel like they’re a part of something special.
 The recruitment will take care of itself.

-Another example is the way we approach our projects.
-We put the care into each one, by giving them their own brand personality, memorable name and look and feel.
+Another example is the way Skin and Blister approaches projects.
+Putting the care into each one, and giving them their own brand personality, memorable name and look and feel.
 Giving your projects names humanises them and makes them feel like a friend.
 This motivates you to see the project through to the end, and deliver the best work you possibly can.
-Have a read of our project philosophy here.
+Have a read of the Skin and Blister project philosophy here.

 How do you work with clients?

-At Skin and Blister, we only work with clients that want to put the care into their work, and are passionate about producing remarkable healthcare communications.
-We tend to find if we’re working with people like that, the relationship side of things is smooth sailing.
+Skin and Blister only works with clients that want to put the care into their work, and are passionate about producing remarkable healthcare communications.
+If that sounds like you, the relationship side of things tends to be smooth sailing.